seabeya/tech-stack/ts/README.md

 When a class uses the `implements` keyword to implement an interface, it promises to provide implementations for all the members (properties and methods) declared by that interface, ensuring that the class satisfies the requirements of the particular interface.

+> The interface defines how the class should be.

 ```ts
 interface Reportable {
   generateReport(): string;